 sound and make it easy to adjust both channels equally by counting the

 steps as you turn them.
-The bad news is that these steps make it
+The bad news are that these steps make it

 impossible to have fine adjustments to channel balance.
 So, surmise it